Adoration of the Magi (Gentile da Fabriano): History

-The painting was commissioned by the Florentine literate and patron of the arts Palla Strozzi, at the arrival of the artist in the city in 1420.
-Palla paid 300 florins for the altarpiece or about six times the annual salary of a skilled labourer.
-According to Baldwin, both Palla Strozzi and his father, Onofrio, appear in the painting − Palla as the man in the red hat in the forefront of the painting, and Onofrio as the falcon trainer situated behind the youngest king.
+The painting was intended for the new chapel of the church of Santa Trinita that Lorenzo Ghiberti was finishing during those years.

+According to art historian Robert Baldwin, both Palla Strozzi and his father, Onofrio, appear in the painting; Palla as the man in the red hat in the forefront of the painting, and Onofrio as the falcon trainer situated behind the youngest king.
 According to other opinions, the falcon trainer depicts the commissioner Palla Strozzi with his eldest son Lorenzo to his right.
-Finished in 1423, the painting was placed in the new chapel of the church of Santa Trinita which Lorenzo Ghiberti was executing in these years.